This is a place boasting a rich history, exceptional nature, life-changing adventures, as well as mouthwatering cuisine.

-This country explodes with green colours in spring, starting a new cycle of the seasons' wheel.
-The ancient Georgian historical monuments located on the mountains and in the valleys look spectacular all-year-round, but they take on a sublime appearance as the plants and flowers around them start to blossom.
+This country explodes with green colors in spring, starting a new cycle of the seasons' wheel.
+The ancient Georgian historical monuments located on the mountains and in the valleys look spectacular all year round, but they take on a sublime appearance as the plants and flowers around them start to blossom.

 Above the ancient capital of Mtskheta, gazing down from Jvari Monastery upon the confluence of the Mtkvari and Aragvi Rivers, where the unique Svetitskhoveli Church stands, is an untold pleasure.
 Elsewhere, you can visit cities that are carved into cliffs, Uplistsikhe and Vardzia, or travel to the semi-desert and take inspiration from the unfathomable architecture of the Davit Gareji Monastery or Natlismtsemeli Complex.
 Meanwhile, you will be fascinated by the frescos of the Gelati and Bagrati Cathedrals.

-The natural settings and historical monuments of Georgia on hot days of summer are of course unforgettable, but most shrewd tourists tend to cool down in the mountainous delights of Svaneti, Tusheti, Khevsureti, and Upper Ajara.
+The natural settings and historical monuments of Georgia on hot days of summer are of course unforgettable.
+Still, most shrewd tourists tend to cool down in the mountainous delights of Svaneti, Tusheti, Khevsureti, and Upper Ajara.

-Hikers can scale Kazbegi, Ushba, and Tetnuldi, while those looking for something more cozy can wander into the staggering caves of Sataplia, Prometheus, and Tetra.
-Overall, there are about 30 caves in Georgia, as well as more than 26,000 rivers, many of which are suitable for rafting or kayaking.
+Hikers can scale Kazbegi, Ushba, and Tetnuldi, while those looking for something more cozy can wander into the staggering caves of Prometheus, Sataplia, and Tetra.
+Overall, there are about 30 caves in Georgia and more than 26,000 rivers, many of which are suitable for rafting or kayaking.

 Of course, those looking to party will head to the Black Sea in summer, where there are resorts aplenty.
 Family holidays are also immensely popular at this time of year in Batumi and the surrounding towns and villages.